-Health and Hygiene
+5.2 Health and Hygiene

 - Head lice Adults or Children with head lice are permitted to swim.
-Please ensure a letter has been sent home, if re occurring refute to safeguarding and families team. - Fungal nail infections of hands and feet No one should be made exempt from swimming due to a fungal infection. - If the Doctor says no swimming this must be followed. - Verruca plasters should be worn and if on going to be follow up with safeguarding and families team. - Menstruation Adults or Children who are menstruating MUST wear correct sanitation (Tampon).
-Should this not be possible the Adult or Child should NOT enter the pool.
+Please ensure a letter has been sent home, if re occurring refute to safeguarding and families team. - Fungal nail infections of hands and feet No one should be made exempt from swimming due to a fungal infection.
+If the Doctor says no swimming this must be followed.
+Verruca plasters should be worn and if on going to be follow up with Safeguarding and Families team. - Menstruation Adults and Children who are menstruating must wear correct sanitation when entering the pool.
+A list below of correct sanitation Period swim wear (Can be found online) Tampons Menstrual cup